lnahrf/steel_rods/cluk0s9ms000408jv6ge0chm5.md

 if __name__ == "__main__": main()
 ```

 I used Python’s numpy library to generate all the required combinations and added the 2-digit static prefix to every line.
-The script took about 5 minutes to generate a list with a very large number of combinations.
+The script took about 5 minutes to generate a list with a lot of combinations.
 Now that we have our wordlist we can use tools like Hashcat and our GPU to crack the hash.

 ### Quicklinks